philote/urban-shadows-pbta/README.md

   - Characters
   - Playbooks
   - Moves
-  - NPCs
-  - Factions
+  - Gear

 ## TODO
-- All the things
+- Faction Sheet
+- Debt Items
+- NPC Sheet
+- Hub Journal Template
+- Relationship and debt tracking on PC sheets

 # License & Acknowledgements
 [Urban Shadows](https://magpiegames.com/collections/urban-shadows) was created by Andrew Medeiros and Mark Diaz Truman and is copyright 2015 by Magpie Games, including all text and art.
 All rights are reserved.